yskim308/linux-and-systems-tutorial/README.md

 ## 5: Running The Experiment

-Using `iostat` and `fio`, data will be collected from the followings tests for a total of 5 tests:
+Using `iostat` and `fio`, data is collected for 9 measured workloads:
-- sync/async sequential read / read with a 2G file
+- sequential write: sync and async
+- sequential read: sync and async
+- random write: sync and async
+- random read: sync and async
-- sync/async random write / read with a 2G file
+- random read immediately after a heavy sequential write (`seq_to_rand`)

-- sequential write, then random read with 2G file and 4K read
+There is also one extra unrecorded prep step, `seq_prep`, which sequentially writes the test file immediately before the final `seq_to_rand` benchmark so the SSD is measured in a "recently written" state.

 Because the configuration for each test requires tedious setup, an automated bash script is created in [fio_benchmarks/benchmark.sh](./fio_benchmarks/benchmark.sh).